-I am broadly interested in understanding the physical world, with particular interest in active matter, and complex fluids.
+I am broadly interested in understanding the physical world, with particular interest in active matter, and mechanobiology.

 I have worked under Professor Saenz at the Physical Mathematics Lab since September 2020 working on projects related to weekly chaotic Faraday Waves and exploring the dynamics of walking droplets subject to random forces.

-I have also begun working under Professor Polacheck at the Polacheck Lab in December 2022 on understanding fluid drag forces relevant to angiogenic sprouting, and work on contraction of smooth muscle over patterned adhesion.
+I have also worked Professor Polacheck at the Polacheck Lab December 2022-July2024 on understanding fluid drag forces relevant to angiogenic sprouting, and work on contraction of smooth muscle over patterned adhesion.

-Experimental Techniques: High-Speed Videography, Image Analysis, 3D Printing, Lasercutting, Arduino, Mammalian Cell Culture
+Experimental Techniques: High-Speed Videography, Image Analysis, 3D Printing, Lasercutting, Arduino, Mammalian Cell Culture, Microfluidics, PIV

 Computing Literacy: MATLAB, ImageJ, SolidWorks, Blender, Onshape, Adobe Premiere Pro